 Dr. Keller received her undergraduate degree in Biochemistry from Geneseo State University.
 She then went on to earn her DVM degree from Ross University, completing her clinical rotations at North Carolina State University.
-Dr. Keller returned to her hometown of Cornwall and has practiced in Orange County since 1997.
-Her professional interests include nutrition, soft tissue surgery, exotic pets, wildlife rehabilitation and pulsed electromagnetic field therapy (PEMF).
-She has advanced training in the use of Ondamed therapy and ultrasound.
-Dr. Keller has also been the veterinarian for the Hudson Highlands Nature Museum for over 10 years and is a licensed wildlife rehabilitator.
-Dr. Keller and her husband are often found at their three active boys’ athletic and musical events but in their spare time enjoy skiing, swimming, hiking and gardening.
-The Keller family shares their home with their 5 year old dog Elsa, two rescued cats, two Netherland dwarf rabbits, two cockatiels, chickens and fish, as well as visiting wildlife on the mend.
+Dr. Keller returned to her hometown of and has practiced in Orange County since 1997.
+Her professional interests include rehabilitation, soft tissue surgery, exotic pets, and pulsed electromagnetic field therapy (PEMF).
+In December of 2016, Dr. Keller received her certificate in canine physical rehabilitation (CCRP) from the University of Tennessee College of Veterinary Medicine.
+She also has advanced training in the use of Ondamed therapy and ultrasound.
+Dr. Keller has also been the veterinarian for the Hudson Highlands Nature Museum for over 10 years.
+The Keller family shares their home with their dog Elsa, three rescued cats, two Netherland dwarf rabbits, cockatiels, a guinea pig, chickens and fish.

 In the News

 With the holidays just weeks away, don’t forget to add your pets to your shopping…